← Back to 史記

 鹿鹿 使使 使 鹿 鹿 鹿鹿

-In the third year, Zhang Han and others led their soldiers to surround Julu.
-The Chu Supreme General Xiang Yu led Chu soldiers to go rescue Julu.
-In winter, Zhao Gao became chancellor and finally investigated and killed Li Si.
-In summer, Zhang Han and others battled with several retreats.
-The Second Emperor sent someone to reproach Han; Han feared and had the chief clerk Xin request affairs.
-Zhao Gao did not see him, and moreover did not believe him.
-Xin feared and fled.
-Gao sent people to seize and pursue him but did not reach him.
+In the third year, Zhang Han and the others led their soldiers to surround Julu.
+The Chu Supreme General Xiang Yu led Chu soldiers to rescue Julu.
+In winter, Zhao Gao became chancellor and finally investigated Li Si and had him killed.
+In summer, after Zhang Han and the others had suffered several retreats in battle, the Second Emperor sent someone to reproach Zhang Han.
+Zhang Han grew fearful and had Chief Clerk Sima Xin request instructions.
+Zhao Gao refused to see him and furthermore did not trust him.
+Sima Xin became afraid and fled.
+Gao sent men to pursue and seize him, but they failed to catch him.
 Xin saw Han and said, 'Zhao Gao controls affairs within; the general will be executed whether he has merit or not.'
-Xiang Yu urgently struck the Qin army, captured Wang Li, and Han and others then surrendered their troops to the feudal lords.
-On the eighth month Jihai day, Zhao Gao wished to make chaos.
+Xiang Yu struck the Qin army urgently, captured Wang Li, and Zhang Han and the others then surrendered their troops to the feudal lords.
+On the eighth month Jihai day, Zhao Gao wanted to cause disorder.
 Fearing the ministers would not listen, he first set a test, held a deer and offered it to the Second Emperor, saying, 'This is a horse.'
 The Second Emperor laughed and said, 'Is the Chancellor mistaken?
 He calls a deer a horse.'
-He asked the attendants; the attendants were either silent or said it was a horse to flatter and follow Zhao Gao.
-Those who said it was a deer, Gao then secretly struck with the law.
+He asked the attendants; some were silent, while others said it was a horse in order to flatter and follow Zhao Gao.
+Those who said it was a deer were secretly punished by Gao under the law.
 Afterward, all the ministers feared Gao.

 58